michaelemery/staticanalysis/checker/nullness/results/README.md

 | Reflection | 1:TP 3:FP | 1:FN | 1:FN|

 > **Note:** Irrelevant errors or warnings that are justifiably identified are not assessed.

+Overall, CFW is recommended as the most reliable tool for nullness testing given that the FP weakness in reflection is offset by the FN results of other tools that were less sound.